 Are DSST staff required to be vaccinated?

-Per guidelines from Denver Public Schools and Aurora Public Schools, all DSST staff members will be required to be vaccinated by September 30, unless they receive a medical or religious exemption.
+Per guidelines from Denver Public Schools and Aurora Public Schools, vaccination is strongly recommended for all DSST staff members, unless they receive a medical or religious exemption.